The charisma of Awamori. Interviewing Mr. Higa from the “Awamori Soko” on the charm of “Masahiro Okinawa Craft Gin”.

 The “Awamori Soko” (a members-only bar specializing in Awamori) that can be enjoyed by everyone from beginners to connoisseurs.
-This is a famous Okinawan restaurant known only to those in a particular circle.
-As soon as you press the intercom to enter the store, you will see a wall full of bottles of Awamori.
-With over 800 kinds of Awamori from all 47 breweries in Okinawa Prefecture, it’s a breathtaking view.
+This is a famous Okinawan bar known only to those in a particular circle.
+As soon as you press the intercom to enter the bar, you will see a wall full of bottles of Awamori.
+With over 800 kinds of Awamori from all 47 distilleries in Okinawa Prefecture, it’s a breathtaking view.
 For this interview, we spoke with Koji Higa, the owner of “Awamori Soko”.

 −When did you first become interested in Awamori?

 Awamori has always been close to my heart.
 I had a strong image from my father that Awamori was “a drink that got you drunk”, so I didn’t have a good impression of it from an early age.
 But as I got older, I started acquiring an appreciative taste for it.
 After working at an Awamori specialty store on Kokusai Street, I became the manager of the original “Awamori Soko” in 2009, taking over from my predecessor.

 −Why did you decide to make it members-only?

 It is good to serve alcohol in a style that is enjoyed by all, but Awamori is a local drink that has a story behind it.
 I would like to tell you not only how to drink good Awamori, but also how to pair it with food, and if possible, the history of the land behind it and the thoughts of the producers.
 We want to make sure that we tell the story of each bottle, so we have made it a members-only event.